Ashfield Shale: Engineering and construction

 Ashfield Shale visible at the bottom strata of Prospect Hill, near industrial site, Pemulwuy.

 The term Ashfield shale has been used to cover siltstone, claystone and laminite.
 In the earlier days of Sydney, the Ashfield Shale supported a number of quarries.
 The shale provided a suitable raw material for brickmaking.
 Sydney soils based on shale are not particularly fertile.
 But at Parramatta they proved more suitable to agriculture than those at Farm Cove, in the early days of the First Fleet.
 The Wianamatta group rocks, particularly the Ashfield shale, and their weathering stock are important for engineering as they shape the foundations for many buildings of Sydney CBD and Western Sydney.
 Ashfield shale has also been used for constructing roads.
 A line to the Narellan railway station is cut through the Ashfield Shale.

 Notwithstanding, deep excavations in Ashfield Shale can be a risky procedure with the existence of many fractures.
 Because the main feature of the unit is the moderately to steeply immersing continuous, planar joints that are often linked with thrust faulting, and these may at times form an unstable wedge when exposed during excavation.
 If not contained properly, the rock's wedge may become unstable or skid into the excavation.
 The Epping to Chatswood rail link (ECRL) involved drilling through a mixture of sandstone and highly weathered Ashfield Shale, which required advanced ground support measures like rock anchors to manage the high horizontal stresses.

 The adjacent Hawkesbury Sandstone is considered a safer bedrock than the (less stable and laminated) Ashfield Shale for building construction.
 In 2005, the construction of the Lane Cove Tunnel was affected by the collapse of an exit ramp excavation, through Ashfield Shale.
 Difficulties may be encountered where the Ashfield Shale interfaces with the Hawkesbury Sandstone and the Mittagong Formation.
 The term Ashfield shale has been used to cover siltstone, claystone and laminite.

 Fossils

 Ashfield Shale is considered a freshwater lacustrine paleoenvironment.
 It was gradually inundated by brackish water, then shallow marine waters over a long period of time.
 Fossils are not common in this stratum, however, fossil bivalves, plants, isopods, insects and amphibians have been recorded.
-One outstanding example being of a Paracyclotosaurus at St Peters, 2.25 metres long.
+One outstanding example being of a Paracyclotosaurus at St Peters, 2.25 m long.
 It is one of the most complete mastodonsaurid skeletons ever recovered.
 Notobrachyops is a genus of brachyopid temnospondyl amphibian.
 It is known from a skull roof impression found in the Ashfield Shale at the old Hurstville Brick Company quarry at Mortdale.
 The Ashfield Shale has also yielded a shark species, a lungfish species, six species of paleoniscid fish, a species of holostean fish, and a subholostean fish.
-In 1970, a sewage tunnel excavation at Macquarie Fields in the Ashfield Shale revealed fossilised tracks.
+In 1970, a sewage tunnel excavation at Macquarie Fields in the Ashfield Shale revealed fossilised tracks of a large amphibian.